-A Job Hazard Analysis is conducted on every task.
+Job Hazard Analysis is conducted on every task.
 We identify the steps in the process, hazards associated with those steps and implement control measures to eliminate or reduce the risks.
-They include Engineering Controls, Administrative Controls, PPE, and safe work practices.

 D. How do you demonstrate leadership in and commitment to safety and health?